kaiomedau/rando-me/README.md

 ## Features:
 - Request random GIFs by `search term`
 - Request specific GIFs `by ID`
-- Request a `translation` GIF - Translates a keyword into image eg.: "NO" will return a random GIF of someone saying "NO"
+- Request a `translation` GIF - Translates a keyword into image eg.: "NO" will return someone saying "NO"
 - Store `recent search` terms
 - Store `loved GIFs`

 # Overview
 Everithing is pretty much ready to run.

 You will only need to:
-- Rename the `config.example.php`
+- Rename the file `config.example.php`
-- Upload the contents of `server folder` to your server
+- Upload the contents of the `server folder` to your server
-- Inform the `popup.js` the final API address
+- Inform the final API address to `popup.js`

 ## Server Setup:
-The `congif.php` file holds your `Giphy API key` used for making your GIF and search requests.
+The `congif.php` file holds your `Giphy API key` used to make your `GIF` and `search requests`.
 > **Note:** rename `server/includes/config-example.php` to `server/includes/config.php`.

 Please use the `Giphy Public key` - *already inside config.example.php* - while you develop your application and experiment with your integrations.